Find low or no cost EC in Texas.

 You can calculate your BMI here: Adult BMI Calculator | Healthy Weight, Nutrition, and Physical Activity | CDC.
 If you have questions about what EC is right for you, you should consult with a medical provider.

-Do I need a prescription for EC?
+• Do I need a prescription for EC?

 No, over-the-counter EC does not require a prescription to purchase.
+This includes brands like Plan B, Econtra, My Way, Preventeza, and others.

-However, ella® is only available with a prescription, and an IUD must be inserted by a medical provider.
+However, ella is only available with a prescription and an IUD must be inserted by a medical provider.

-Where can I find EC?
+• Where can I find EC?

 You can find information on our website for organizations that can deliver or mail EC to you for free in the list earlier on this page.